amelisa/amelisa-site/app/md/docs/react.md

 - be wrapped with `amelisa.createContainer` method.

 > Container = amelisa.createContainer(Component)
-> * `Container` Return HOC, that subscribes for data and renders Component as data is available
 > * `Component` Component that implements `getQueries` method
+> * `Container` Returns HOC, that subscribes for data and renders Component as data is available

 Model is available in component's context.